aslinedvinsson/Artzy/README.md

 **ContactRequest Model**

 The ContactRequest model manages incoming messages through a contact form, recording the sender's name, email, and message.
 A boolean field, read, indicates whether the message has been reviewed.
-This setup streamlines communication, allowing for efficient tracking and response to inquiries.

 Additionally, there are minor alterations to some of the other models.

 ## Technologies